core.interpolate

 - Parameters:

-data (xr.DataArray) – The input DataArray being interpolated/selected
+data (xr.DataArray) – The input DataArray being interpolated/selected.

 - Returns: